Eweol/Zway-FritzBox-Presence/README.md

 Installation

-Issn't available in Zway-Way Store at this time.
+Isn't available in Zway-Store at this time.
 Copy all files and directories in "userModules/FritzBoxPresence" on you Zway device.
+Verification for Zway-Store is in process.

 License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.